Chart Color Schemes

 An assessment of population growth drivers in Dianella - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Dianella - South's population was around 14,568 as of Aug 2025.
-This reflected an increase of 1,583 people (12.2%) since the 2021 Census, which reported a population of 12,985 people.
-The change was inferred from the estimated resident population of 14,562 from the ABS as of June 2024 and an additional 186 validated new addresses since the Census date.
-This level of population equated to a density ratio of 2,896 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Dianella - South's 12.2% growth since the 2021 census exceeded the national average (8.6%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 82.2% of overall population gains during recent periods.
+As of November 2025, Dianella - South's population is approximately 14,570.
+This figure represents an increase of 1,585 people, a 12.2% rise since the 2021 Census which reported a population of 12,985.
+The growth was inferred from the ABS estimated resident population of 14,562 in June 2024 and an additional 187 validated new addresses since the Census date.
+This results in a population density of 2,896 persons per square kilometer, placing Dianella - South in the upper quartile nationally according to AreaSearch assessments.
+The area's growth rate exceeded the national average (8.9%) and that of its SA3 region, positioning it as a growth leader.
+Overseas migration contributed approximately 82.2% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch utilised the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward with demographic trends, a population increase just below the median of national statistical areas was expected.
-The area was expected to grow by 1,104 persons to 2041 based on the latest population numbers, recording a gain of 7.5% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch employs the growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on current demographic trends, Dianella - South is expected to grow by approximately 1,104 persons to reach 2041, marking a total gain of 7.5% over the 17-year period.

 Frequently Asked Questions - Population